 5. Could this recipe be made by a beginner?

-Absolutely easy, quick, and requires very little cooking know-how.
+It’s absolutely easy and quick and requires very little cooking know-how.